Ahmed-jerbi/Ahmed-jerbi.github.io/aj-portfolio/_pages/about.md

 ---
 # About Me

-Hello, my name is Ahmed Jerbi.
+Hello, I'm Ahmed Jerbi!
-This blog is a collection of some of my personal and professional projects.
+This is a space where I share the stuff I’ve done, whether it’s work-related, fun personal projects, or just somethings I’m excited about.

 ______________________________________________

+### Current Role
-Software Integration Engineer @VIOSO, Germany.
+- **Software Engineer @VIOSO, Germany.**\
+I help build cool tech solutions for the world's leader in computer vision for projection mapping.
+Working on projects around the globe and creating visual systems for media, audiovisual and simulation clients.

+### Education
-Industrial Software Engineering graduate @INSAT, Tunisia
+- The hard part: **Industrial Software Engineering graduate @INSAT, Tunisia**

-Business & Marketing graduate @CCGA, USA
+- The cool part: **Business & Marketing graduate @CCGA, USA** \
+    Awarded the Thomas Jefferson Scholarship to study in the United States and achieved a double major in Business and Engineering.

 ______________________________________________

-### CONTACT
+### Let's Connect

 <!-- Mail -->
 <div style="display: flex; align-items: center; gap: 10px; margin-bottom: 20px;">